Verified Pandit at Your Doorstep for 99Pandit PujaDiwali Puja Book Now

 We can see that the members of his family imply each of these things when we refer to Lord Ganesha as the lord of wisdom, wealth, prosperity, knowledge, and profit.
 The Ganesha Chaturthi mantra extends an invitation to Lord Ganesha, his wives Riddhi and Siddhi, and his sons (Shubh and Labh).

 We ask Lord Ganesha and his entire family to bless us by chanting (Om Sri Ganesha Namah, Riddhi Siddhi Shubh Labh).
 If Lord Ganesha arrives alone, devotees anticipate that he won’t remain long before returning to his family.
-Lord Ganesha is forced to stay with his devotee as a result of the invitation to the entire family.
+Lord Ganesha stays with his devotee because the entire family invited him.

-The tale of Lord Ganesha’s sons, as well as Shubh and Labh characteristics, are regarded as a reflection.
+The tale of Lord Ganesha’s sons, as well as Shubh and Labh’s characteristics, are regarded as a reflection.

-If we think about the story we all are Ganapatis (Gana is our body made of the pancha-mahabhuta (five elements), and the patis means the master or owner).
+If we consider the story, all of us are Ganapatis (Our bodies are composed of the five elements known as pancha-mahabhuta, and we are the masters or owners).
 Hence Lord Ganesha shows us the way of achieving intellectual wealth to live an enjoyable and rewarding life.

 Lord Ganesha’s Sons: Shubh And Labh